brn/rxx/docs/basics/create_intent.md

 ## What is Intent?

-Intent is `user will` so it's include click, touch, scroll, etc...
+Intent is `user will` that include click, touch, scroll, etc...
-So intent receive user will and convert it to RxJS Observable.
+__Intent receive user will and convert it to RxJS Observable.__

 ### Implements Intent